 - Planning Manager

 Student organizations can help us clarify our interests and build experience.
 Here are a few ideas of organizations in this area:

 - Office of International Affairs, College of Arts + Sciences

 - Psychology Club at Indiana University

-- Big Brother and Big Sisters at Indiana University
+- Big Brothers and Big Sisters at Indiana University

 - Habitat for Humanity at Indiana University